Access to your grandchildren may seem as something natural that you should be entitled to. This, however, is not always the case.

 What rights do grandparents for access to grandchildren?

 Unfortunately, there is no automatic right conferred on grandparents to have access to their grandchildren; this is reserved for those with immediate parental responsibility.
-There are, however, two legal routes which grandparents may consider:
+There are, however, two legal routes which grandparents may consider to gain access to their grandchildren:

 Alternative dispute resolution (ADR)